Partakithware/eluxi-player/README.md

 Why am I not making it sound like the ideal choice....idk I suppose I'm not upselling the thing, use it or don't bother me none just wanted to share it in case.
 I thought "Fork it" why not!
 Punny.

+Icons are theme based.
+The visuals in mine are because I use the BeautySolar icon pack.

+Tested on Ubuntu, GNOME.

+Current Hotkeys/Bindings
+F1,F2,F3,F11,Space,Esc

+F1 - F3 are show/hides, F1 attached to the buttons menu, F2 is the duration menu, F3 is the playlist.

+Playlist lets you select which media to play and traverse the list.

+Will update the description later.